 There are tons of crowdfunded real estate options out there, which is not the least bit surprising since real estate is the magic dust of building wealth and it is the easiest way to get into real estate investing.
 So after tons of research, I want to share my top eREIT pick, tell you why real estate crowdfunding is a great investment, and give you the look-fors to make your own decisions.

 But first, full disclosure.
 I think real estate investing is amazing, fights inflation and everyone should partake in it in some way.
 It has made piles of millionaires (including yours truly through rentals.)

 I also realize that owning and managing properties is not for everyone, so the next best alternative is real estate crowdfunding.
 AKA an eREIT.
 (Not REIT.
 REIT investing is a different thing, that is less good).
-You don’t have to do any work and you can invest in things that are complicated like Farmland Investing.
+You don’t have to do any work and you can invest in things that are complicated like Farmland Investing with no effort.

 For this review, I went into my full-beast research mode.
-I even contacted the companies.
+Calling up the companies and being a big pest.
 Sure, there are other comparisons out there, but they look at fluff metrics that don’t mean anything, leaving beginner investors going “so is that a good thing or a bad thing?”
 No fluff here.
 If you want fluff, buy a cat.